 They also recognized these coastal communities’ unique history of innovation and resiliency in the face of change.
 Tapping into and amplifying a spirit of creativity, perseverance, collaboration and optimism was a hallmark of the founders, and continues to be at the center of the Institute’s community building mission.
 We share a deep and genuine passion for helping people and sustaining these vital places, come what may.

-Thank you to our founders, donors, supporters, partners and all who have made such a positive impact for 40 years.
+Thank you to our founders, donors, supporters, partners and all who have made this work possible.

-Watch The Working Waterfront interview above with founder Philip Conkling for more on the Institute’s founding.
+Watch The Working Waterfront interview above with founder Philip Conkling for more on Island Institute’s founding.

 This first issue features the famous cover photo, “Pentecost” by Peter Ralston, current events in the fishing industry, columns from islanders, profiles on influential fishermen, and beautiful photography of the coast.